Obtaining a Money Changing Permit as a Restricted Dealer under Section 4(2)(a) & 4(2)(b) of the Foreign Exchange Act, No. 12 of 2017

 Documents required to be furnished

-3. Details of all bank accounts held by the hotel which will be used to deposit foreign currencies (foreign currency purchased by the hotel shall be deposited in to a Business Foreign Currency Account (BFCA) or sold to Licensed Commercial Bank) together with confirmation obtained from the bankers the balances of the accounts as at end of preceding month .
+3. Details of all bank accounts held by the hotel which will be used to deposit foreign currencies (foreign currency purchased by the hotel shall be deposited into a Business Foreign Currency Account (BFCA) or sold to a Licensed Commercial Bank) together with the confirmation obtained from the bankers on the balances of the accounts as at the end of the preceding month.

-4. Details of payment of Income Tax made by the company for last 3 years.
+4. Details of payment of Income Tax made by the company for the last 3 years.

 5. A detailed description as to the location of the proposed place/s of money changing business.